 - Families, students, and staff will be asked to self-screen at home before coming to school or getting on the bus.
-Self-screening shall include the following, and if true, will be excluded from work/school: - A fever greater than 100 F (or use another threshold-based guidance from local public health) - Any of the symptoms associated with COVID-19 - Been directly exposed to someone who has tested positive for COVID-19, until they have completed 14 days in self-isolation without experiencing symptoms - For individuals who have tested positive for COVID-19 or had symptoms but were never formally tested, please refer to the CDC's guidance on when it is safe to discontinue isolation, or locally-determined criteria made in consultation with public health officials - Temperature and symptom checks for students will be taken at first available entry point.
-This will occur when students enter campus through the front double doors.
+Self-screening shall include the following, and if true, will be excluded from work/school: - A fever greater than 100 F (or use another threshold-based guidance from local public health) - Any of the symptoms associated with COVID-19 - Been directly exposed to someone who has tested positive for COVID-19, until they have completed 14 days in self-isolation without experiencing symptoms - For individuals who have tested positive for COVID-19 or had symptoms but were never formally tested, please refer to the CDC's guidance on when it is safe to discontinue isolation, or locally-determined criteria made in consultation with public health officials

+- Temperature and symptom checks for students will be taken at first available entry point.
+El Cajon Valley High School has stationed a campus supervisor at the main entrance.
+This supervisor will be temperature scanning all students entering campus.
+Anyone with a temperature over 100F will not be allowed to enter the main office or school grounds.
+They will be taken to the nurse's exam room for quarantine.
 Any students with a temperature of over 100F or who answers positive to any symptom questions will be directed to predetermined quarantine location(s).
 Temperature will be taken again, and symptom screening will be repeated.
 If positive, parents will be notified and students will be sent home.
-If negative, student will be able to return to class.

-- Temperature and symptoms self-check for staff will be conducted immediately upon arrival to site.
-If temperature is high, or staff answers positive to symptom questions, they are to notify their supervisor and immediately leave the building. - Screening will consist of a series of questions to determine if the person experienced any symptoms associated with COVID-19 - O Do you have a new cough, nasal congestion, or runny nose? - Are you experiencing shortness of breath or difficulty breathing? - Are you having new muscle pain or fatigue? - Do you have a headache (that is not normal for you)? - O Do you have a sore throat? - Are you experiencing a new loss of taste or smell? - Are you experiencing nausea, vomiting, abdominal pain, or diarrhea? - O Do you have a new rash? - Have you been exposed to anyone who has tested positive for COVID-19 in the last 2 weeks or has been experiencing COVID-19 symptoms?
+If negative, student will be able to return to class. - Temperature and symptoms self-check for staff will be conducted immediately upon arrival to site.
+If temperature is high, or staff answers positive to symptom questions, they are to notify their supervisor and immediately leave the building. - Screening will consist of a series of questions to determine if the person experienced any symptoms associated with COVID-19 - Do you have a new cough, nasal congestion, or runny nose? - Are you experiencing shortness of breath or difficulty breathing? - Are you having new muscle pain or fatigue? - O Do you have a headache (that is not normal for you)? - O Do you have a sore throat? - Are you experiencing a new loss of taste or smell? - Are you experiencing nausea, vomiting, abdominal pain, or diarrhea? - O Do you have a new rash? - Have you been exposed to anyone who has tested positive for COVID-19 in the last 2 weeks or has been experiencing COVID-19 symptoms?